-Asparagus is one of my favorite vegetables, and adding parmesan is one of my favorite ways to prepare it.
+Asparagus is one of my favorite vegetables, and adding Parmesan is one of my favorite ways to prepare it.
 If you’ve only ever had the canned version, then you have to try it freshly prepared … such a delicious difference!

-I prefer parmesan asparagus with hollandaise sauce, though it is great by itself.
+One of the best things about asparagus is how quickly it cooks and how versatile it is.
+I prefer Parmesan asparagus with hollandaise sauce, though it is great by itself.
 If you’re not a fan of asparagus, I’d encourage you to try it this way … you might change your mind!
 We often serve this with chicken marsala or chicken carbonara for a nutrient packed dinner.

 Parmesan and Sea Salt Asparagus